Frequently Asked Questions

 What do I need to wear?

 Just some comfortable clothing (not your best), for example a rugby shirt, or a t-shirt and some tracksuit bottoms are ideal to start.
-Eventually, will want to purchase a plain white Gi (a martial-arts training suit).
+Eventually, you may want to purchase a plain white Gi (a martial-arts training suit).
 These are available to purchase from the club, and cost less than at online retailers and shops.
 Most gis last for decades, so you'll be using it for a while!

 How often should I train?